bnaras/distcomp/README.md

 process) has access to the `distcomp` library and the workspace.

-## OSX Yosemite Update
+## OSX Yosemite Issues (10.10.4 and below)

-We find that on Yosemite (MacOS 10.10.2 for example) there are issues with the `opencpu` package.
-Our suspicion is that this has more to do with Yosemite than `opencpu` or `httpuv`---see the number of DNS resolver issues people are having with the move to `discoveryd` via a google search.
+In some earlier versions of Yosemite (MacOS 10.10.2 for example) there were issues with the `opencpu` package.
+We suspected it had more to do with Yosemite than `opencpu` or `httpuv`---see the number of DNS resolver issues people are having with the move to `discoveryd` via a google search.

-Furthermore, even if `opencpu` comes up, which it does sometimes after many tries, you are better off using the ip address `127.0.0.1` in the url in place of `localhost` due to those DNS problems.
+Furthermore, even if `opencpu` came up, which it did sometimes after many tries, you were better off using the ip address `127.0.0.1` in the url in place of `localhost` due to those DNS problems.

+We no longer see this problem in recent versions of Yosemite (10.10.5).